CenterForOpenScience/cos.io/README.md

 *&ast;When developing new pages on a live site, one should preview the page first.*

 ## Addtional Note
-- admin_base.html is the base template for the admin page.
-It has been modified to customize the admin page.
-It does not belong to this directory.
-One MUST move it to the lib/python3.4/site-packages/wagtail/wagtailadmin/templates/wagtailadmin directory in the virtual environment and replace the original one with this modified one to show the change in the admin page.
 - el-pagination has been installed to enable the lazy load of articles.
 Current version of endless-pagination is not 100% compatible with the django version we use.
 So there are some modifications that we need to do after installaztion.
 	- pip install django-el-pagination
 	- add 'el_pagination' to installed_apps in the setting
-- rename blog_models.py to models.py and move it to ...python/lib/python3.4/site-packages/blog/ and replace the old models.py file.
-This is to avoid the warning of tuple being depreciated in the search field.
 - to use Gunicorn, instead of typing 'python manage.py runserver 17.0.0.1:4200' type 'gunicorn website.wsgi'
 - to use readis
     - Turn on redis server by typing 'reids-server' in terminal